-Thinking we might be eating takeout in them, we decided to upscale our rooms a bit and get a suite.
+Thinking that we might be eating takeout in them, we decided to upscale our rooms a bit and get a suite.
 This proved a bit disappointing in Orillia, where we stayed at the Stone Gate Inn.
 Certainly the room was big enough, with the extra kitchen and living room we wanted.
 But it also seemed a bit old and shaby.
-And covid protocols there meant no coffee maker, no dishes at all (not even wrapped plastic cup), no complimentary newspaper.
+And Covid protocols there meant no coffee maker, no dishes at all (not even a wrapped plastic cup), no complimentary newspaper.
 While I believe these items were available upon request, it was kind of odd.

-But in general, we were happier with the Sudbury Homewood Suites by Hilton.
+But in general, we were more pleased with the Sudbury Homewood Suites by Hilton.
 The suite there was basically the same size and layout, but just a bit newer and shinier.
 (They made a point of noting that the TV remotes had been sanitized.)
 And, it included a coffee maker, dishes, and newspaper.
 Whether that was because we were there on the first day of stage 3 or just a difference with that hotel chain, I dunno.

 We had been thinking of just doing takeout in Orillia, but the uninspiring hotel room, combined with the fact that patio menus looked more interesting than takeout ones (for the same restaurant, I mean) led us to eat at a restaurant for the first time since March.